Updated: May 20, 2022

 The zoo is a great place for kids!
 Kids 12 and under ride the GO for free, which is one more reason that taking the GO bus to the Toronto Zoo is the best way to get there and enjoy a day of family fun and togetherness.

-GO Transit is introducing new unlimited travel weekend passes!
+Enjoy unlimited travel on GO Transit with our Weekend Passes!
 For just $10 for a single day pass, or $15 for a weekend pass, you can travel as much as you want between your starting location and your destination, and any stops in between.
 It’s the perfect way to save if you’re combining a morning at the zoo with an afternoon park visit with friends, or if you’re planning to visit the zoo on a Saturday and another great family attraction on the Sunday!
-You can find all the details of these new passes here.
+You can find all the details of these passes here.

 Why We Love The Zoo

 The Toronto Zoo isn’t just a fun attraction.
-It’s also a wildlife conservancy program.
-The zoo is working to protect endangered species and rebuild animal populations through their breeding program.
+It’s also a wildlife conservancy.
+The Zoo’s mission is connecting people, animals and conservation science to fight extinction.

 The Toronto Zoo is a not-for-profit charitable organization and the revenue from zoo admissions supports their programs.
 During an average year, the zoo welcomes approximately 1.3 million visitors.
 However, the zoo closed twice in the last year to help stop the spread of COVID-19.